 In 2011, Enterprise Media LLC expanded its offerings to include the Streak the Cove 5K at the Cypress Cove Resort in Kissimmee, Fla.
-More than 150 athletes competed in each of the first four events and the fifth-annual Streak the Cove 5K will take place on September 12, 2015.
+More than 150 athletes competed in each of the first four events and the sixth-annual Streak the Cove 5K will take place in September 2016.
 Cypress Cove, known to members and guests as “The Cove,” is convenient to Orlando, Tampa, and the theme parks of Central Florida.

 In 2014, Enterprise Media LLC staged the world’s first clothing-optional stand-up paddleboard race, the Nude SUP Challenge.
-The four-mile, flatwater event, held at Cypress Cove on the resort’s 50-acre Brown Lake, will return on September 13, 2015, highlighting a clothing-optional weekend of endurance sports at The Cove.
+The third-annual four-mile, flatwater event, held at Cypress Cove on the resort’s 50-acre Brown Lake, will take place in September 2016, highlighting a clothing-optional weekend of endurance sports at The Cove.
 Registration for both Cypress Cove events will open in May 2016 at nude5k.com and supnude.com.

 Why nude racing?
 Some people sign up for the Caliente Bare Dare, Streak the Cove, Nude SUP Challenge, and other clothing-optional races as bucket-list items only to find they enjoy the experience so much they add the event(s) to their annual running schedules.
 Unlike most races, where athletes tend to depart the race site immediately following the finish or awards ceremony, at our races runners tend to make a day – or even a weekend – out of the event.